rtic-rs/rtic/book/en/src/by-example/types-send-sync.md

 ## `Send`

 [`Send`] is a marker trait for "types that can be transferred across thread boundaries", according to its definition in `core`.
-In the context of RTFM the `Send` trait is only required where it's possible to transfer a value between tasks that run at *different* priorities.
+In the context of RTIC the `Send` trait is only required where it's possible to transfer a value between tasks that run at *different* priorities.
 This occurs in a few places: in message passing, in shared resources and in the initialization of late